scheidelg/testwiki/pages/blog.md

 <script type='text/javascript'>document.getElementById("timestamp").innerHTML = Date(document.lastModified);</script>
 ```

-I'll log this as an 'issue' in my GitHub repository for this site and come back to this later. <a name="bob">text</a>
+I'll log this as an 'issue' in my GitHub repository for this site and come back to this later.

 References: